Ex-NAACP Leader Kweisi Mfume Wins Maryland Seat in Congress

+For Mfume, the immediate challenge will be leading in a majority-black district with a sizable area in Baltimore that for weeks had Maryland's highest number of reported coronavirus cases.
+Democratic lawmakers had sounded the alarm over the virus killing African Americans at a higher rate.

-Democrats outnumber Republicans by more than 4-1 in the majority-black district, which includes a significant portion of the city of Baltimore and parts of Baltimore and Howard counties.
-The diverse district includes areas of Baltimore that struggle with poverty and violent crime, as well as more affluent areas and landmarks such as Johns Hopkins Hospital.
+Democrats outnumber Republicans by more than 4-1 in the district, which includes a significant portion of the city of Baltimore and parts of Baltimore and Howard counties.
+The diverse district includes areas of Baltimore that struggle with poverty and violent crime, and more affluent areas and such landmarks as Johns Hopkins Hospital.

-Mfume captured an overwhelming number of votes in the city and strong majorities in both Howard and Baltimore counties.
+The 71-year-old Mfume also spoke Tuesday evening of tackling challenges that include food deserts in poor urban areas, a lack of transportation and the need to modernize school buildings.
+He said people are crying out for change.

-Mfume was scheduled to speak to supporters in Baltimore later in the evening after capturing an overwhelming number of votes in the city and strong majorities in the two neighboring counties..
-Maryland's senior Sen. Ben Cardin, a fellow Democrat, welcomed Mfume back to the state's congressional delegation.
+“I promise you that as your congressman I will use every ability that I have to bring about that change,” Mfume said after capturing an overwhelming number of votes in the city and strong majorities in both counties.

-“As both the predecessor and now successor to our friend and colleague Elijah Cummings, I know Congressman Mfume will serve the people of the 7th Congressional district in a way that honors Elijah’s deep legacy," Cardin's statement said.

-Mfume also is focusing on the root causes of crime, including the inability of young adults to find jobs, and supports apprenticeships to develop employable skills for young people.

 Mfume is to serve the rest of Cummings’ term until January.
-Vicotry also means Mfume, 71, will run as an incumbent in Maryland’s June primary to be the nominee for a full term in November.
+Victory also means Mfume will run as an incumbent in Maryland’s June primary to be the nominee for a full term in November.

 Mfume held for five terms from 1987 to 1996 and chaired the NAACP from 1996 until 2004.
 The NAACP is based in Baltimore.